druidamix/Opensubtitles-downloader/README.md

 ## Configure
 Register your account on https://www.opensubtitles.com and then create a new api consumer.

-Execute osd, so it will generate the conf file on ~/.config/osd.conf
+Execute osd, so it will generate the config file on ~/.config/osd.conf

 Fill up the osd.conf with your account key, user and pass.